Wildlander-mod/Support/Docs/ModdingUltSky.md

 It is **strongly** recommended a completely new play-through.
 Template save might work.
 But I do not know.

+In Content\mods folder
+> - Create Folder called "Guards armour Patch"
+> - Save patch to folder.

 On the left side in MO2
-> - place below UltSky.
+> - place Guards armour replacer (Main mod) below UltSky.
+> - Place Guards armour Patch below Guards armour replacer

 On the Right side
-> - place ESP between Ultsky and Paper World Map.
+> - place Guards_Armor_Replacer.esp between Ultsky and Paper World Map.

 As always - You have to run Reqtificator.